doubi3/basic-django-blog/README.md

 # basic-django-blog
-A simple blog built with django with miniman functionality
+A simple blog built with django with minimal functionality